 Fern has no director and strives to make decisions by consensus.
 This drives our way of working which is to open rather than occupy space for dialogue on the issues that affect forests and the environment.

-Fern has staffed offices in Brussels, Belgium, Moreton-in-Marsh, UK and an administrative office in Leiden, the Netherlands.
+Fern has staffed offices in Brussels, Belgium, Moreton-in-Marsh, UK and an administrative office in Delft, the Netherlands.

 Fern seeks a world in which environmental, social and economic justice is fully integrated at all levels and people have a voice in decisions affecting their lives and livelihoods.